 1. You might be going all-in too quickly

-“While fermented foods are great for gut health, too much too soon can definitely upset your digestive system," says Sam Presicci, MCN, RD, LD, CPT, Lead Registered Dietitian at Snap Kitchen.
+“While fermented foods are great for gut health, too much too soon can definitely upset your digestive system," says Sam Presicci, MCN, RD, LD, CPT, a registered dietitian based in Texas.
 "For someone new to fermented, probiotic-rich foods, I always recommend they start slow, having less than the recommended serving and working their way up."

 For sauerkraut, for instance, you might start with one tablespoon to get used to it—treat it like a condiment rather than dunking it on or eating with a fork.
 If you want to try kombucha, she suggests starting with half a bottle per day and see how you feel.
 Your system needs to get used to new ingredients and you need to be able to pinpoint what might be upsetting your stomach.